 Hotels in Paris vary from stunning luxurious places like the Ritz and the Meurice to much simpler hotels in charming older parts of the city.
-However, due to its central location, you will find the level of prices of all types of accommodation quite high in the 6th arrt.
-Depending on your budget, might want to find cheaper accommodation further away from the hyper centre of Paris!
+However, due to its central location, you will find the level of prices of all types of accommodation relatively high in the 6th arrt.
+Depending on your budget, you might want to find cheaper accommodation further away from the hyper centre of Paris!

-Click on this link for a list of accommodation in the 6th arrondissement or browse the map below:
+Click on this link for a list of accommodation in the 6th arrondissement, or browse the map below:

 Public institutions and organisations in the 6th arrondissement

 A few public institutions and organisations have their seat in the 6th arrt:

 - the Senate (“Le Sénat”, which seats at the Palace of Luxembourg.
 This is the upper house of the parliament)

 - the Académie Française (seats at the Institut de France)

 - the École Nationale Supérieure des Beaux-Arts (Fine Arts school)